tanmay-priy/custom-book-reco/README.md

 # custom-book-reco
-AI Chatbot With Custom Knowledge Base with RAG technique
+AI Chatbot With Custom Knowledge Base to suggest the next book to read based on my reading data (book summary, ratings etc)